 Per our City Ordinance, which regulates our Backflow Prevention Program, our inspectors conduct survey inspections of the water system in a home or building with your supervision.
 This survey is needed to identify potential cross connection systems that require the installation of a Backflow Prevention Device.

-In the event that you must purchase or provide a backflow prevention device, please use our Backflow Prevention Assembly Test Report to submit to our Water & Sewer Department.
+In the event that you must purchase or provide a backflow prevention device, please use our Backflow Prevention Assembly Test Report to submit to the Water & Sewer Division of the DPW.

-Backflow Prevention Assembly Test Reports can be faxed to (248) 391-4895 or emailed to firstname.lastname@example.org.
+Backflow Prevention Assembly Test Reports and Residential Cross Connection Surveys can be faxed to (248) 391-4895 or emailed to email@example.com.

 Want to learn more about how to protect yourself and your community from backflow?
-Check out this helpful booklet with the 50 most common questions about Cross Connection Control!
+Check out this helpful booklet with the 50 most common questions about Cross Connections!

 Click here for a list of some of the Certified Backflow Testers in the Auburn Hills area